National Assembly (Guinea): 1995

 The first election in which multiple parties were permitted was boycotted by one of the main opposition parties, the Union of Democratic Forces, but 846 candidates from 21 parties contested the 114 seats.
 The Unity and Progress Party led the way with 71 seats, 41 proportionally and 30 by constituency, and its leader, General Lansana Conté, head of the country since a 1984 military coup d'état, became the second president.

 2002

 The election was originally scheduled for April 2000, as the five-year terms of office expired, but was postponed four times for various reasons.
 The 30 June 2002 election was won by President Conté's Unity and Progress Party, with 61.57% of the vote and 85 of the 114 seats.

 2013

 Elections were held on 28 September 2013.
 Alpha Condé's party, the Rally of the Guinean People, won the most seats, 53, but fell short of a majority.

 2020

 Elections were held on 22 March 2020.
-Alpha Condé's party, the Rally of the Guinean People, won 79 of the 114 seats, which is a supermajority.
+Alpha Condé's Rally of the Guinean People won 79 of the 114 seats, which is a supermajority.